VeryUsual/accessimap/README.md

 # Accessimap

 A map of all accessible places.
-See, rate, and discover.
+See places and their reviews, rate them, and discover new places meeting your needs.

 ## Installation

-Go to the [releases](https://github.com/VeryUsual/accessimap/releases) page, and download the APK file, then install it to your Android device.
+Go to the [releases](https://github.com/VeryUsual/accessimap/releases) page, and download the APK file, then install it to your Android device or emulator.

 ## License